biospi/seaMass/README.md

 ))
 ```

 Optionally, you can do differential expression analysis (or any mixed-effects model supported by the 'metafor' package).
-You can run a 'dea' function post-hoc using the 'fit' object returned by 'bayesprot', or you can supply one or more 'dea' functions to run during the 'bayesprot' call.
+You can run a 'dea' function post-hoc using the 'fit' object returned by 'deamass', or you can supply one or more 'dea' functions to run during the 'deamass' call.
 If your experiment contains two or more treatment groups, we suggest you use a 'pairwise' function (only function implemented at present), which will perform the model seperately for each pair of conditions specified by a 'Condition' column in your experiment design:

 ```
 # specify a list of one of more differential expression analysis functions.
 Bayesprot currently